JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 Selecting "Calculate new column..." from the menu will add two cells immediately below the selected cell.
 The first cell will create the GUI to lead you through creation of the code to calculate the new column.
 The second cell is where the code is built.
 The first tab of the GUI looks like figure 4.
+The command equivalent is `newCalculatedColumn()`.

 ![New Column GUI](new_col_GUI.png)